peterkmurphy/toytracks/design.md

 ### Bid

 A Bid represents a bid on an Item in an Auction by a Buyer at a particular time.

+*Note*: in practice, there would be a constraint on Bid: Buyers cannot bid on items auctioned by themselves.
+Trying to mark up the prices on their own items would be both unethical and illegal.

+### Relationships

+A Buyer IS A User.
+A User MAY BE A Buyer.

+A Seller IS A User.
+A User MAY BE A Seller.

+An Item is advertised by ONE Seller.
+A Seller advertises ZERO OR MORE Items.

+A Transaction is an attempted sale of ONE Item.
+An Item is transacted through ZERO OR MORE Transactions.

+A Outright Sale IS A Transaction.
+A Transaction MAY BE AN Outright Sale.

+An Auction IS A Transaction.
+A Transaction MAY BE AN Auction.

+A Outright Sale is an attempted purchase by ONE Buyer.
+A Buyer attempts to transaction ZERO OR MORE Outright Sales.

+A Bid is made on ONE Auction.
+An Auction is the subject of ZERO OR MORE Bids.

+A Bid is made by ONE Buyer.
+A Buyer makes ZERO OR MORE Bids.